 Step 7: If making ahead, keep the dressing separate and toss before serving to keep flavors fresh.
 Serving now?
 Toss with vinaigrette and enjoy!

-Note: If you’re making this salad ahead of time, it's recommended to store the dressing separately and toss it in just before serving.
-Couscous tends to absorb the dressing quickly, so it’s best enjoyed fresh after it’s been added!
+Note: If you're making this salad ahead of time, I recommend storing the dressing separately and toss it in just before serving.
+Couscous tends to absorb the dressing quickly!

 Substitutions & Variations

-Pearl Couscous: Quinoa, farro, or orzo would be delicious in replace of the couscous.
+Pearl Couscous: Quinoa, farro, regular couscous, or orzo can be used instead.
+Adjust the cooking time as needed.

-Herbs: Dill, basil, or chives would be great instead of the parsley and mint.
+Herbs: Dill, basil, or chives can be used instead of parsley and mint.

-Shallot: Finely chopped red onion can replace the shallot in the lemon vinaigrette.
+Shallot: Finely chopped red onion works well in place of shallot in the vinaigrette.

 Serving Ideas

-Picnic or Potluck: This salad is perfect for outdoor gatherings since it holds up well and can be served chilled or at room temperature.
-Add the salad dressing right before you're about to serve!
+- Picnic or Potluck: This salad is perfect for outdoor gatherings and can be served chilled or at room temperature.

-Stuffed in Pita or Wraps: For a portable lunch, stuff it into pita bread or wraps along with some hummus or vegan tzatziki.
+- Stuffed in Pita or Wraps: For an on-the-go lunch, stuff it into pita bread or wraps along with some hummus or vegan tzatziki.

 Tips & Tricks